The Spiritual Sasquatch: A New Vision for Christianity

 families of dead people telling him things about the cases, that he came to

 I don’t claim to "know" anything definitively.
 I once had a dream in which I

-believe my departed grandfather showed me something important, about human
+believe my departed grandfather showed me something very important about human

 religion.
-I my dream I saw him here on earth, in his own house, in what seemed
+In my dream I saw him here on earth, in his own house, in what seemed

 to be "outer darkness," with the voice of my uncle (a Christian missionary)